nzmichaelh/zephyr/boards/arm/adafruit_itsybitsy_m4_express/doc/index.rst

 The SAMD51 MCU has 6 SERCOM based SPIs.
 On the ItsyBitsy, SERCOM1 can be put into SPI mode and used to connect to devices over the SCK (SCLK), MO (MOSI), and MI (MISO) pins.

+PWM
+===

+The SAMD51 has three PWM generators with up to six channels each.  :code:`TCC_0` has a resolution of 24 bits and all other generators are 16 bit.  `TCC_1` pin 2 is mapped to PA18 (D7) and pin 3 is mapped to PA19 (D9).

 Programming and Debugging
 *************************